 - Full thyroid panel: If you feel you are doing everything right but still not able to lose weight on keto, you may want to consider a full thyroid panel.
 This panel will check your body’s hormonal and metabolic systems to ensure they are in working order.
 This panel can also be helpful for those who have been on keto for a long period of time.
 Some long-time keto dieters report symptoms such as hair loss, cold hands and other symptoms which may suggest nutrient deficiency or thyroid-related issues.

+Ketogenic Diet SummaryMore and more people are turning to the ketogenic diet for the wonderful benefits that come from a body burning fat for fuel as opposed to sugar.
+The benefits don’t always come easy though and ketogenic diets take some work.
 Heads Up was built specifically for this purpose.
 We give you the tools to track all your data and kick maximum keto butt!
 You can get started for free using the button below.
 If you have any questions at all, we are here to help.
 Shoot us an e-mail and we will get back to you in a jiffy.